-How to Move Columns in Excel
+How to Freeze a Row and Column in Excel

 In this article, you'll learn where and how to move columns in excel with your cursor and relocate a few of the columns at a moment.